 In a major setback in the antitrust case, European Commission has fined Google a whooping €2.4 billion for allegedly abusing “dominance as search engine by giving illegal advantage to own comparison shopping service.”

 Google has been facing allegations that the American tech giant violated anti-trust policy in Europe by favoring its own search results.
-Now the company is asked to end the conduct within 90 days of time.
-The Commission also warned if the search giant failed to pay the amount, it will face penalty payments of up to 5% of the average daily worldwide turnover of Alphabet, parent company of Google.
+Now the company is asked to end the conduct within 90 days’ time.
+The Commission also warned if the search giant failed to pay the amount, it would face penalty payments of up to 5% of the average daily worldwide turnover of Alphabet, the parent company of Google.